 A study of 227 female college students found a relationship between time spent on social media and comparisons between themselves and others on the platform in a negative way.1

 On the other hand, since social media is so powerful, it’s worth noting how the reach of the platforms to its users could also be used to create a positive effect on consumers.
 Another study indicated that brief exposure to body-positive Instagram posts resulted in improved body image in young women.2

 How Do I Monitor What I Am Consuming?

-Instead, we can think “that’s a great outfit”, “they look good”, and “I wonder how I could replicate that with my clothes or a new item”.
-An advertisement is merely a suggestion; you do not need to do anything and you do not need to change anything if you do not deem it necessary or unless your doctor advises you to do so.
+Instead, we can think, “that’s a great outfit”, “they look good”, and “I wonder how I could replicate that with my clothes or a new item”.
+An advertisement is merely a suggestion; you do not need to do anything, and you do not need to change anything if you do not deem it necessary or unless your doctor advises you.

-There are other definitions scattered about historically, however, none of them seems to mention weight loss.
+Other definitions are scattered about historically; however, none mention weight loss.

-1. restrict oneself to small amounts or special kinds of food in order to lose weight.
-"I began dieting again"
+1. restrict oneself to small amounts or particular food to lose weight.
+"I began dieting again."

-a special course of food to which a person restricts themselves, either to lose weight or for medical reasons.
-"I'm going on a diet"
+a unique food course to which a person restricts themselves, either to lose weight or for medical reasons.
+"I'm going on a diet."

-It’s interesting to note that the word "restrict" is used as for most people, it isn’t a particularly pleasant ordeal to restrict oneself from anything.
+It’s interesting to note that the word "restrict" is used as, for most people, it isn’t an enjoyable ordeal to restrict oneself from anything.

 The problem with the modern world is that if restriction results in a positive thinking pattern based on weight loss, the individual is at risk of slipping into unhealthy habits and patterns.
-This is unfortunate considering that the majority of restrictive diets are veiled in a message of “health”.
+This is unfortunate considering that most restrictive diets are veiled in a message of “health”.